For faster browsing, we recommend that you upgrade your browser

 Select your country and your language

-"When a man is tired of London, he is tired of life".
+"When a man is tired of London, he is tired of life."
 This quotation from the English poet Samuel Johnson might be an adequate description of the city of London.
 Cosmopolitan, multicultural, always one step ahead of the latest fashions and trends, London has always been considered one of the most fascinating and intriguing cities of the world.

-The Romans were so impressed with the strategic location of the area, particularly the majestic river Thames and its proximity to the sea, that in 43 A.D. they laid the foundations for what would become the city of London.
+The Romans were so impressed with the commercially strategic location of the area, particularly the majestic River Thames and its proximity to the sea, that in 43 A.D. they laid the foundations for what would become the city of London.
 In the second century the city was one of the largest in Europe, with more than 60 thousand inhabitants.
 Today, London is home to more than 14 million people and is the most populous city in the European Union.

-33 districts, each different from the other
+33 districts, each one different

-Between History and Innovation
+Between history and innovation

-The greatness of London is also reflected in the passion that its inhabitants have for sports such as the beloved game discussed in all English pubs: football, which here in London, as in the rest of the United Kingdom, is taken very seriously.
-The city is home to 14 teams, 6 of which are competing in the prestigious Premier League, the top division of the English football league.
-Each team has their own specific sports ground.
+The greatness of London is also reflected in the passion that its inhabitants have for sports including the beloved game discussed in all English pubs: football, which here in London, as in the rest of the United Kingdom, is taken very seriously.
+The city is home to 14 teams, 6 of which compete in the prestigious Premier League, the top division of the English football league.
+Each team has its own specific sports ground.